Endangered black-footed ferrets: Field testing fipronil bait pellets (FipBits) to prevent plague

 Principle Investigators

-• Dr. Magnus McCaffrey, Turner Institute of Ecoagriculture
+Dr. Magnus McCaffrey, Turner Institute of Ecoagriculture

 Rationale.

-The primary purpose of this project is to conduct field evaluation of a promising new management tool, bait pellets containing fipronil (FipBits), for mitigating the impact of plague in prairie dog and ferret populations.
+The purpose of this project is to produce and conduct field evaluation of a promising new management tool, bait pellets containing fipronil (FipBits), for mitigating the impact of plague in prairie dog and ferret populations.
 Plague is the primary biological challenge to black-footed ferret recovery.
 Thus, developing and implementing effective plague management tools is essential for downlisting and delisting of this endangered species.
-Existing methods of flea control (plague vector) – e.g., deltamethrin dust or sylvatic plague vaccine (SPV) – have limitations.
-A fipronil-based alternative may offer an efficient and more cost-effective option.
+Existing methods of flea control (plague vector) – e.g., deltamethrin dust, fipronil grain, or sylvatic plague vaccine (SPV) – have limitations.
+A new fipronil-based bait alternative may offer an efficient and more cost-effective option.
 Treatment of prairie-dog colonies by distributing 0.25 to 0.5 cups of grain (wheat) treated with 0.005% fipronil at each prairie-dog burrow has proven highly effective for flea control, but expensive.
-USFWS biologist Randy Matchett has invented a novel bait pellet (FipBits), whereby small amounts of fipronil are combined with inexpensive, all food-grade ingredients.
-By coupling mass-production capabilities and low-cost, practical, and efficient bait-pellet distribution technologies, FipBits bring together a combination that has the potential to substantially reduce flea-control costs.
+USFWS biologist, Randy Matchett, has invented a novel fipronil-based bait pellet (FipBits), whereby small amounts of fipronil are combined with inexpensive, food-grade ingredients in a pellet readily consumed by prairie dogs.
+By coupling mass-production with low-cost, practical, and efficient bait-pellet distribution technologies, FipBitsare showing strong potential to substantially reduce flea-control costs.
 FipBits have been evaluated on small test plots in South Dakota, Montana, and Arizona, where near-complete flea control was achieved one-year post-FipBit treatment on most plots and in some cases, two years post-treatment.
-These preliminary findings are highly encouraging and underscore the potential utility of FipBits for controlling the primary vector of plague in prairie-dog and ferret populations.
-Expanded field trials are needed.
-This research aims to conduct FipBit evaluation on at least one Turner property as part of a collaborative effort to evaluate if larger-scale and widespread FipBit treatments have the same or better level of plague prevention in comparison to more expensive treatments.
-If FipBit effectiveness can be demonstrated through these field trials, FipBits could dramatically improve plague-mitigation efforts and consequently significantly advance ferret recovery.
+Follow-up work, using fipronil as well as other insecticides, at larger scales supported these findings, with effective flea control persisting up to 12 months post–treatment.
+These findings are highly encouraging and underscore the potential utility of FipBits for controlling the primary vector of plague in prairie-dog and ferret populations.
+Expanded field trials in conjunction with operational use of FipBitsare needed.
+This research aims to continueFipBit evaluation on black-tailed prairie dogs at Bad River Ranches in South Dakota, and to expand FipBit evaluations to Gunnison’s prairie dogs on Vermejo Park Ranch as part of a collaborative effort to evaluate if larger-scale and widespread FipBit treatments have the same or better level of plague prevention in comparison to more expensive treatments.
+If FipBit effectiveness can be demonstrated through these field trials and operational use, FipBits could dramatically improve plague-mitigation efforts and consequently significantly advance ferret recovery.